codeandkey/neocortex/README.md

 Execute `make` in the project root to build in release mode.<br>
 Execute `make debug` to build in debug mode, and `make test` to build the test suite.<br>

+**Windows**<br>
+Open `neocortex.vcxproj` in Visual Studio.
+Build the solution in either Debug or Release mode.<br>
+To run the test suite, open `neocortex_test.vcxproj` and build in Debug mode.<br>

 > NOTE: Building the test suite requires GoogleTest to be available on the host.

-**Windows**<br>
-Open `neocortex.vcxproj` in Visual Studio 2015 or newer.
-Build the solution in either Debug or Release mode.